speakeztech/mlir-tutorial/docs/tutorials/11-lowering-through-llvm.md

 }
 ```

 The LLVM dialect operations map directly to LLVM IR instructions.
-Once in LLVM IR, you're on familiar ground—the rest is standard LLVM compilation.
+Once in LLVM IR, you're on familiar ground, the rest is standard LLVM compilation.

 ### The Complete Path: Abstraction to Execution